MADYS: the Manifold Age Determination for Young Stars: Age and mass determination

 \subsection{Loading isochrone tables}

 As already mentioned, the determination of ages and masses in this first release of \textsc{madys} is performed via isochronal fitting, comparing the database obtained in Section~\ref{sec:phot_sel} to the selected set of isochrones.
-We will interchangeably refer to these estimates as "photometric" or "isochronal" estimates.
+We refer to these estimates as "photometric" or "isochronal" estimates interchangeably.

-Overcoming the multifarious conventions of isochrone tables found in the literature, \textsc{madys} employs an extended version of the \texttt{evolution} routine\footnote{\href{https://github.com/avigan/Python-utils/tree/master/vigan/astro}{https://github.com/avigan/Python-utils/tree/master/vigan/astro}} that currently supports 16 different stellar and/or substellar evolutionary models.
+Overcoming the multifarious conventions of isochrone tables found in the literature, \textsc{madys} employs an extended version of the \texttt{evolution} routine\footnote{\href{https://github.com/avigan/Python-utils/tree/master/vigan/astro}{https://github.com/avigan/Python-utils/tree/master/vigan/astro}} that currently supports 17 different stellar and substellar evolutionary models.
 Some of these models offer the additional possibility to customize astrophysical parameters such as metallicity, rotational velocity, helium content, alpha enhancement and the spot fraction, for a total of $\sim 110$ different isochrone tracks (Table~\ref{tab:iso_models}.

-Mass and age ranges for the grid can be externally imposed; otherwise, the program computes suitable mass limits that take into account both the dynamical range of the model and the range of values expected from a rough preliminary evaluation of the sample's absolute Gaia EDR3 $G$-band and, if applicable, 2MASS $K_s$-band magnitudes based on the tables by \citet{2013ApJS..208....9P}.
+Mass and age ranges for the grid can be externally imposed; otherwise, the program computes suitable mass limits that take into account both the dynamical range of the model and the range of values expected from a rough preliminary evaluation of the sample's absolute Gaia DR3 $G$-band and, if applicable, 2MASS $K_s$-band magnitudes based on the tables by \citet{2013ApJS..208....9P}.

 After selecting a model, the program creates two vectors of masses and ages, whose points are equally spaced on a logarithmic scale, and builds the theoretical photometric grid.
 Linear interpolation between consecutive points into the final grid is performed for every quantity, and no extrapolation is attempted outside the grids.
 The usage of a fixed grid, rather than real-time interpolation, was chosen for a twofold reason: to handle arbitrarily large group of stars while keeping computation times reasonable, and to allow a homogeneous treatment of statistical uncertainties.
 The spacing between consecutive steps can be adjusted, but is by default significantly smaller than any realistic uncertainty value.